Showrab15/troscan-landing/README.md

 ## Usage 📝

-- Browse the site to experience pixel-perfect animations and hover interactions.
+- Explore the landing page to see **pixel-perfect sections** including Hero Banner, Features, Pricing, and FAQs.

-- Interact with the Navbar, Banner, Gallery, and Projects sections.
+- Interact with **buttons, cards, and CTA sections** to experience hover effects and smooth transitions.

-- Explore Blogs and Call-to-Action sections for smooth user experience.
+- Open the **FAQ Accordion** powered by Radix UI to view answers interactively.
+- Observe responsive layouts and animations on **desktop, tablet, and mobile** screens.
+- Designed for developers to **reuse components** like cards, sections, and buttons in other projects.

 #### License 📄